What is customer loyalty? Definition, benefits, and tips

 A traditional definition of customer loyalty might be a buyer’s unwavering dedication to a single company—be it an airline, brand of shoes, or car manufacturer—for many years.
 But a more modern definition acknowledges that customers who pledge brand loyalty to several (even competing companies) are more common.

 Forward-thinking businesses accept that this behavior is completely okay.
-Joel Percy, former chief strategic consultant at ciValue, and Julie Currie, former SVP of retail product leadership at The Nielsen Company, outlined customer disloyalty—as well as what retailers can do about it—at the 2019 National Retail Federation Big Show.
+Julie Currie, former SVP of retail product leadership at The Nielsen Company, outlined customer disloyalty at the 2019 National Retail Federation Big Show.

 “In the age of disloyalty, it is the selfless retailer who will win over customers,” Currie said.
 “The selfless retailer will do everything they can to meet the needs of the individual consumer, regardless of the fact that they are or aren’t a current customer.”

 Also consider that loyalty is a two-way street between businesses and customers.
-Companies want loyal customers who will stay with them through the ups and downs, yet they don’t always return the favor to customers.
+Companies want repeat customers who will stay with them through the ups and downs—yet they don’t always return the favor to customers.
 You must remember that buyers have plenty of options.
-To make sure you stay on their short list, show loyalty to your customers.
+To make sure you stay on their shortlist, show loyalty to your customers.
 Responsibly use data to make customer-centric decisions, personalize customers’ marketing experiences, meet them on their support channel of choice, and respect their time.